rhel-labs/learn-katacoda/ebpf-tracing/intro.md

 # Goal:

-After completing this scenario, users will better understand the observability tools provided in RHEL with BPF.
+After completing this scenario, users will better understand the performance observability tools provided in Red Hat Enterprise Linux 8.

 # Concepts included in this scenario:
 * Install bcc-tools